On Saturdays between 27th August and 15th October 2005, steam will have

 N3 The Mainline Steam Trust (Auckland) @

-This has the use of the former diesel depot at Parnell, Auckland.
-A number of
+This had the use of the former diesel depot at Parnell, Auckland but moved

-locomotives are based here including some South African imports.
+locomotives were based here including some South African imports.
 The Trust works regular

 main line excursions.
 The trust has depots in Wellington and Christchurch (South Island).